chrismetcalf/GOC-API-Stnd-new-structure/README.md

 <span color='red'>
 Working requirements for Government of Canada (GoC) Web Application Programming Interfaces (API)s.

 Presently a draft from the TBS Web Interoperability Working Group with the intent to deliver a first working draft by the next Web Managers Council.
-RFC to [WET - GC Web API Standards](https://github.com/wet-boew/wet-boew-api-standards).
+RFC to [WET - GC Web API Standards]
 </span>